 - Dunbar Southlands

 Located just to the west of UBC, Dunbar Southlands is another classic choice for students.
 In 1912, an entire subdivision was created for students in this area.
-This subdivision, which is full of student room shares and simple furnished apartments for rent, is in the midst of one of Vancouver’s poshest residential communities.
+This subdivision, which is full of student housing, room shares and simple furnished apartments for rent, is in the midst of one of Vancouver’s poshest residential communities.
 Surrounded by gorgeous heritage homes, vibrant gardens, and a forest of cherry trees, you can eat ramen out of a coffee mug here in the lap of luxury.